Michael Curtiz: 1920s

-To gain some direct experience about the subject, Curtiz convinced the Los Angeles sheriff to let him spend a week in jail.
+To gain some direct experience about the subject, Curtiz persuaded the Los Angeles sheriff to let him spend a week in jail.
 "When I came out, I knew what I needed for the picture."

 Curtiz firmly believed that investigating the background of every story should be done first and done thoroughly before starting a film.
 He said that whenever someone asked him how he, a foreigner, could make American films, he told them, "human beings are the same all over the world.
 Human emotions are international."
 He treated his first films in the U.S. as learning experiences:

 Although the language barrier made communicating with the casts and crews a hardship, he continued to invest time in preparation.
 Before he directed his first Western, for example, he spent three weeks reading about the histories of Texas and the lives of its important men.
 He found it necessary to continue such intensive studying of American culture and habits in preparation for most other film genres.
 But he was quite satisfied being in Hollywood:

 The Third Degree (1926), available at the Library of Congress, made good use of Curtiz's experience in using moving cameras to create expressionistic scenes, such as a sequence shot from the perspective of a bullet in motion.
 The film was the first of eight Curtiz films to have Dolores Costello as its star.

 Warner Bros. had Curtiz direct three other mediocre stories to be sure he could take on larger projects, during which time he was able to familiarize himself with their methods and work with the technicians, including cameramen, whom he would use in subsequent productions.
 As biographer James C. Robertson explains, "In each case, Curtiz strove valiantly, but unsuccessfully to revitalize unconvincing scripts through spectacular camera work and strong central performances, the most noteworthy features of all those films."